-This ordinance was deferred indefinitely by the planning commission.
+The planning commission deferred this text change indefinitely at the request of the sponsor.
 Since the planning commission has yet to make a recommendation on this ordinance, no public hearing can be held pursuant to Rule 20 of the council rules of procedure.
-Thus, the rules would need to be suspended in order to proceed with the public hearing on January 4th.
+Thus, the rules would need to be suspended in order to proceed with the public hearing on March 1st.